Hard Lefschetz Property for Hamiltonian torus actions on 6-dimensional GKM manifolds: Six-dimensional Hamiltonian GKM manifolds with index increasing graphs

-\begin{proof}[Proof of Theorem \ref{theorem: HLP}] Our proof is done by showing that $(a_{jk})_{1 \le j,k \le b_2}$ is nonsingular for each case of Table \ref{table: mu shape}.
-First, we deal with Table \ref{table: mu shape}.(a), (b).
-In these cases, $b_2=1$ and the only index two, four vertices are adjacent because $\Gamma$ is a complete graph.
-So, $(a_{jk})_{1 \le j,k \le b_2}$ is a nonzero $1 \times 1$ matrix by Lemma \ref{lemma: coefficient}, i.e. nonsingular.
+\begin{proof}[Proof of Proposition \ref{proposition_main}](Proof of Theorem \ref{theorem_main}) We first consider the case where a GKM graph $\Gamma$ satisfies Table \ref{table: graph shape}.(a) or (b).
+In this case, we have $b_2 = 1$ and $H^2(M)$ is generated by the symplectic class $[\omega]$.
+Since $[\omega^2] \neq 0$ in $H^4(M)$, the hard Lefschetz property of $(M,\omega)$ is automatically satisfied.

-Second, we deal with Table \ref{table: mu shape}.(c), (e).
-In these cases, $b_2=2$ and the number of tetragonal ascending cycles is equal to 1, so the number of non-oriented edges connecting index two and four vertices is three, i.e. $(a_{jk})_{1 \le j,k \le b_2}$ is a triangular $2 \times 2$ matrix with three nonzero entries by Lemma \ref{lemma: coefficient}.
-So, it is nonsingular.
+Second, suppose that $\Gamma$ satisfies Table \ref{table: graph shape}.(c), (e), or (f).
+In this case, we have $b_2=2$ and there is only one tetragonal ascending cycle starting at an index-two vertex.
+(See Table \ref{table: graph shape}.)
+This implies that the number of non-oriented edges connecting an index-two vertex and a four vertex is three.
+Since $A_2(M,\omega)$ is a $2 \times 2$ matrix with exactly three nonzero entries by Proposition \ref{proposition_matrix_coefficient}, $A_2(M,\omega)$ should be nonsingular.